Story Ideas

 The Huber Families of Starlight – Indiana’s Agri-Tourism Pioneers

 One hot summer day in July 1967, with a field of green beans they weren’t able to pick, Joe Huber asked his wife Bonnie what would happen if they put an ad in the paper for people to pick their own.
 Since then, people have been coming in droves to Joe Huber’s Family Farm.
 Joe and Bonnie’s children were bewildered that these “city people” thought picking fruits and vegetables was fun!
 But they went with it; they transformed their garage into a market.
 Later, they began serving home-cooked meals using family recipes.
-First cousins of the Huber family, and also farming for generations, Huber’s Orchard, Winery, and Vineyards began in the 1970s.
+First cousins of the Huber family, and also farming for generations, Huber’s Orchard & Winery began in the 1970s.
 They made wine from their own strawberries.
 The business blossomed, and today, 18 varieties of wine grapes are grown for the production of their varietals and blended wines.
 Indiana’s largest wine-grape grower, Huber’s produces nearly 400,000 pounds of grapes each year and is part of the Uplands Wine Trail.
 Today, both properties provide u-pick experiences, family-friendly activities, farm markets, and special events.

 Want more info?